hkroniBD/flutterLesson/resources/8 - Colors.md

-Certainly!
 Here is a categorized list of popular Flutter colors using the `Colors` class, with their names and descriptions:

 ### **Primary Colors**